srl-labs/containerlab/docs/manual/kinds/ceos.md

     ```
     As you see, the management interface `Ma0` inherits the IP address that docker assigned to ceos container management interface.

+### User-defined interface mapping

+!!!note
-### User defined interface mapping (supported in cEOS >= 4.28.0F)
+    Supported in cEOS >= 4.28.0F

-It is possible to make ceos nodes to boot up with a user-defined interface layout.
-With the [`binds`] property a user sets the path to the interface mapping file that will be mounted to a container and used during bootup.
-In this file the underlying linux eth interfaces (used in the containerlab topology file) are mapped to cEOS interfaces.
-The following shows an example how this mapping file is structured:
+It is possible to make ceos nodes boot up with a user-defined interface layout.
+With the [`binds`](../nodes.md#binds) property, a user sets the path to the interface mapping file that will be mounted to a container and used during bootup.
+The underlying linux `eth` interfaces (used in the containerlab topology file) are mapped to cEOS interfaces in this file.
+The following shows an example of how this mapping file is structured:

 ```json
 {